Updated: Oct 27, 2020

 Guest Blog: Lynn Keenan, MSW, PhD.
-Manager of Outreach and Patient Navigation at North Olympic Healthcare Network (NOHN) shares her experience collaborating with WSU Extension, First Step Family Support Center, and Molina Healthcare on a creative video series, Clinic to Kitchen.
+Manager of Outreach and Patient Navigation at North Olympic Healthcare Network (NOHN) shares her experience collaborating with WSU Extension SNAP-Ed program, Olympic Peninsula Healthy Community Coalition, First Step Family Support Center, and Molina Healthcare on a creative video series, Clinic to Kitchen.

 Collaboration in Action

 North Olympic Healthcare Network (NOHN) is in the midst of a pilot project to assess patient's social determinants of health in hopes of intervening early in the course of their care with us.
 That pilot assessment project utilizes the Hunger Vital Sign as an initial "trigger" for us to take note and reach out to patients who are food insecure.
-Karlena Brailey, from the WSU Extension, has been advocating with healthcare and human service providers around the County to utilize the Hunger Vital Sign in our work with patients and clients.
+Karlena Brailey, from the WSU Extension and Olympic Peninsula Healthy Community Coalition, has been advocating with healthcare and human service providers around the County to utilize the Hunger Vital Sign in our work with patients and clients.
+Part of the goal of screening for food insecurity was to also make sure that there was a comprehensive resource list for providers and healthcare social workers to access to link folks to food.

 Simultaneously, as a Community Health Center, NOHN was preparing to celebrate National Community Health Center Week, an annual opportunity to educate the community about the work of our Community Health Center.
 Due to COVID-19 restrictions, NOHN was faced with a challenge to try new ways to tell the Community Health Center story.